 Child Care Assistance Spending and Participation in 2014

-On March 29, 2016, CLASP released a brief with in-depth analysis of national trends and 50-state data for spending and participation in CCDBG-and TANF-funded child care programs during the federal fiscal year (FY) 2014.
+This brief provides in-depth analysis of national trends and 50-state data for spending and participation in CCDBG-and TANF-funded child care programs during the federal fiscal year (FY) 2014.
 The brief finds overall federal and state spending for child care assistance and participation in CCDBG-funded child care at historically low levels.
 Expenditures in CCDBG and TANF combined have been near flat since 2012.
 The number of children served in CCDBG has been steadily declining since 2010.

 - Child care assistance spending is at a 12-year low.
 Total combined spending on child care assistance (including CCDBG and TANF funds) fell to $11.3 billion, a decline of $103 million from the previous year and the lowest level of spending since 2002.